timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 tons of people around the world and in the United States live harsher lives than myself.
 Under such conditions, one may experience many distressed thoughts.
-And indeed, without a management system, one may find oneself drowning in a deluge of thoughts and emotions.
+Indeed, without a management system, one may find oneself drowning in a deluge of thoughts and emotions.